GianniMS/HR-PRG06-Webservice-Front-End/README.md

-# Hogeschool Rotterdam PRG06 Webservice-Front-End
+# Webservice-Front-End | CMGT Hogeschool Rotterdam
-The front-end code for my programming 06 project.
-The base of a restful webservice using Javascript.
+This is the front-end code for my restful webservice using Javascript and React.
+I made this for my studies at CMGT Hogeschool Rotterdam

-Feel free to take a look!
+Take a look!
-- GMS
+- GianniMS